WengJunFeng/kendryteK210_Standalone_faceDetect/README.md

 This is a face detection/tracking demo using the Kendryte K210 chip, with the Standalone SDK.
-Excellent performance and low power consumption.
+Excellent performance and low power consumption (about 150mA when running demo).

+The demo uses the Maix M1 Dock, with a OV2640 camera and LCD.
+You can specify a OV5640 cam in the lib/board_config.h

 The intial code (modified) from here: https://github.com/kendryte/kendryte-standalone-demo/tree/develop/face_detect